HyraXuna/JET_Model/README.md

 * In the folder Dashboard, You will find all the files for the cration of the application.

+* Some test for image processing, with the idea to generalize prediction on bigger images of full wheel that can be recognize and after that cut in multiples sub-images with only the tyre to make predictions on all the different parts of the tyre.

 ### Prerequisites

 Things you need to run the codes: